-- (C) The amounts shown in this column represent the aggregate grant date fair values of equity awards in the form of PSUs and RSUs granted to our NEOs for each respective year, computed in accordance with FASB ASC Topic 718, Compensation Stock Compensation.
-A discussion of the assumptions used in calculating the fair value of such awards may be found in Note 24 (Stock-Based Compensation) to our 2021 audited financial statements of our Annual Report on Form 10-K filed with the SEC on February 23, 2022.
+- C. The amounts shown in this column represent the aggregate grant date fair values of equity awards in the form of PSUs and RSUs granted to our NEOs for each respective year.
 PSU awards under the 2021 E-LTIP were granted on January 11, 2021 and are reported at target performance.
-The grant-date fair value of these PSU awards at maximum performance would be as follows: Mr. Visentin \$12,000,020; Mr. Bandrowczak \$4,380,026; Mr. Heiss \$2,400,014; Mr. Feldman \$1,620,032; and Mr. Pastor \$1,860,019. - (D) Stock options were not granted in 2019, 2020 or 2021. - (E) The Non-Equity Incentive Plan payments under the 2021 MIP, based on 2021 performance, were approved by the Compensation Committee in February 2022.
+The grant-date fair value of these PSU awards at maximum performance would be as follows:

+Mr. Visentin \$12,000,020; Mr. Bandrowczak \$4,380,026; Mr. Heiss \$2,400,014; Mr. Feldman \$1,620,032; and Mr. Pastor \$1,860,019. - D. Stock options were not granted in 2019, 2020 or 2021. - E. The Non-Equity Incentive Plan payments under the 2021 MIP, based on 2021 performance, were approved by the Compensation Committee in February 2022.
 Actual payout as a percentage of target was 64.8% for each of the NEOs.
-For more information, see the 2021 Performance-Based Annual Management Incentive Plan section in the CD&A. - (F) Mr. Heiss participates in the Retirement Indemnities Plan, a French pension plan that we are required to maintain under a collective agreement with our employees in France.
+For more information, see the 2021 Performance-Based Annual Management Incentive Plan section in the CD&A. - F. Mr. Heiss participates in the Retirement Indemnities Plan, a French pension plan that we are required to maintain under a collective agreement with our employees in France.
 The change in pension value shown in this column is calculated by determining the change in the present value of the benefits from December 31, 2020 to December 31, 2021 (but if the change in the present value of the benefit is negative then it is not shown).
 The present value is computed using the FASB ASC Topic 715 assumptions in effect at the corresponding fiscal year end and assuming the benefit is paid at the earliest retirement date at which unreduced benefits are payable (age 62).
 See the Pension Benefits for the 2021 Fiscal Year section for more detail. - For Mr. Heiss in 2021 these assumptions include a discount rate of 0.75% for the Retirement Indemnities Plan, social charge rate of 46.5%.
-The Retirement Indemnities Plan does not pay any benefits to a participant who terminates employment before age 62. - For Mr. Heiss in 2020 these assumptions include a discount rate of 0.35% for the Retirement Indemnities Plan, social charge rate of 46.5%. - (G) The table below entitled "All Other Compensation Table" provides additional data on the amounts included under the "All Other Compensation" column.
+The Retirement Indemnities Plan does not pay any benefits to a participant who terminates employment before age 62. - For Mr. Heiss in 2020 these assumptions include a discount rate of 0.35% for the Retirement Indemnities Plan, social charge rate of 46.5%. - G. The table below entitled "All Other Compensation Table" provides additional data on the amounts included under the "All Other Compensation" column.